When Giants Walked the Earth: Criticisms

-Following the release of this publication, former Led Zeppelin guitarist Jimmy Page reportedly threatened to sue its author over the book's contents.
+Following the release of this publication, Led Zeppelin guitarist Jimmy Page, reportedly threatened to sue its author over the book's contents.
 According to Page:

 Wall’s just writing a book designed to cash in on something he didn’t have anything to do with.
 He wasn’t a creative force in Led Zep.
 I’m at something of a disadvantage because I haven’t chosen to read that book, but I hear it’s totally distorted from people who do know about Led Zeppelin.